Change of Habit: Production

-By 1969, Presley's future in Hollywood was under threat.
+By 1969, Elvis Presley's future in Hollywood was under threat.
 Although still financially successful, mainly due to the "make 'em quick, make 'em cheap" attitude of Presley's manager Colonel Tom Parker, Presley's films had been making less profit in recent years.
-When Parker had struggled to find any studio willing to pay Presley's usual $1 million fee, he struck a deal with NBC to produce one feature film, and a TV special entitled Elvis.
-NBC would pay Presley $1.25 million for both features, and Parker was happy in the knowledge that he was still able to earn $1 million for his client.
+When Parker had struggled to find any studio willing to pay Presley's usual $1,000,000 fee, he struck a deal with NBC to produce one feature film, and a TV special entitled Elvis.
+NBC would pay Presley $1,250,000 million for both features, and Parker was happy in the knowledge that he was still able to earn $1,000,000 for his client.

 The film Change of Habit had been announced in 1967, with Mary Tyler Moore signing up in October 1968.
 It was considered a Moore vehicle until January 1969 when Presley signed on to take the lead role.
 Although set in New York City, the film was shot in the Los Angeles area and at the Universal Studios lot during March and April 1969.
-It was released nationwide in the United States on November 10, 1969 and spent four weeks on the Variety Box Office Survey, peaking at #17.
+It was released nationwide in the United States on November 10, 1969.

+In the film, the character of Amanda (Lorena Kirk), a young autistic child, is believed to be the first portrayal of autism in a film by name.
+It accurately portrays the common misdiagnosis of deafness and once Amanda's autism is defined, she is treated with a therapy that was then quite common: Rage Reduction therapy, also known as Attachment therapy.
+This treatment has since fallen out of favor, now considered pseudoscientific.
+Indeed, the scene was supervised by Robert Zaslow, known as the father of rage reduction therapy.
+Zaslow is credited as an additional member of the film's crew as "(supervisor: rage reduction scene - as Dr. Robert W. Zaslow)" In an era when Folk Mass was just catching on, Presley's Dr. John Carpenter character is seen playing guitar and singing "Let Us Pray" in an early depiction of folk music at Mass.